 On the menu this summer in Australia: country air and lots of fresh fruit.
-Australia’s summer is bountiful with fruit-picking adventures, hands-on bottling workshops and a wide selection of juicy produce available — that’s right, it’s not just about strawberries!
-Besides being tasty and fun, fruit picking has the added benefit of not creating a dent in your bank account!
+Australia’s summer (December to February) is bountiful with fruit-picking adventures, hands-on bottling workshops and a wide selection of juicy produce available — that’s right, it’s not just about strawberries.
+It's a tasty and fun activity for the whole family.

 Be dazzled by colourful fruit bowls, bottled preserves and pick-your-own fun at fruit farms offering affordable activities for everyone, just a short trip away from the big cities.